WallarooLabs/wally/README.md

 You can learn more about [Wallaroo][home-page] from our ["Hello Wallaroo!" blog post][hello-wallaroo-post] and the [Wallaroo overview video][overview-video].

+## Getting Started

+Wallaroo can be installed via our handy Wallaroo Up command.
+Check out our [installation][installation-options] page to learn more.

 ## APIs

 The primary API for Wallaroo is written in [Pony][pony].
 If you are interested in writing Wallaroo applications in other high-performance languages such as C, C++ or Rust, [drop us a line][commercial-support-email]; we'd be happy to engage on a commercial basis in creating language bindings that meet your needs.